 This is without doubt the most common reason to be found.
 You often see entrepreneurs who come into business with a set agenda, to fulfil their own mission.
 No one is denying the value of their dreams, but in the trade, the trick is to listen to your consumers and change along with their expectations.
 You cannot improve unless you are flexible.
 You cannot innovate unless you are listening.
 You have to take the advice of users and change the features even when you disagree personally.

-Most apps fail because they don’t impact on users positively, and there are an array of different reasons for that.
+Most mobile apps fail because they don’t impact on users positively, and there are an array of different reasons for that.
 But the silver lining is that this is NOT a permanent problem.
-Taking consumer feedback and implementing it in an effort to make the app user-friendly as possible is half the battle won.
+Taking consumer feedback and implementing it in an effort to make the mobileapp user-friendly as possible is half the battle won.

 The other part of failing to understand the customer’s needs is 2.
-Not pre-defining the Target Audience for the app.
-You must focus on who you are creating the app for while you start to formulate the idea in your head.
+Not pre-defining the Target Audience for the mobile app.
+You must focus on who you are creating the mobile app for while you start to formulate the idea in your head.
 Your marketing strategies must be aimed particularly at them.

 Poor App Design.